J-PLUS: The stellar mass function of quiescent and star-forming galaxies at 0.05 <= z <= 0.2: Introduction

 \section{Introduction}

 The stellar mass function (SMF) is a fundamental tool for understanding the properties and evolution of galaxy populations, encompassing both quiescent (Q) and star-forming (SF) systems.
 It represents the number density of galaxies as a function of their stellar mass, $M_{\star}$, determined by counting galaxies in stellar mass bins in a given cosmological volume and correcting from biases.
 The SMF provides critical insights into the evolution of the star formation rate (SFR) over cosmic time, enabling us to track the accumulation of stellar mass across different epochs.
 Large redshift surveys, such as the Sloan Digital Sky Survey SDSS \citep{york2000sloan}, zCOSMOS \citep{lilly2007zcosmos}, and the Galaxy And Mass Assembly (GAMA) survey \citep{baldry2010galaxy}, have significantly advanced our ability to study galaxy populations with unprecedented precision.
-These surveys facilitate the derivation of the SMF and its evolution across cosmic time, substantially contributing to our understanding of galaxy formation and evolution (see also \citealt{muzzin2013evolution}, \citealt{peng2010mass}, \citealt{kelvin2014galaxy}).
+These surveys facilitate the derivation of the SMF and its evolution across cosmic time, substantially contributing to our understanding of galaxy formation and evolution (see also \citealt{muzzin2013evolution}, \citealt{peng2010mass}, and \citealt{kelvin2014galaxy}).
 More recent studies, including those from GAMA \citep{wright2018gama,driver2022galaxy}, have further refined and extended these analyses.